Japan's wireless carriers told to unlock phones starting next year

 "There will be a flow of customers going into MVNOs, as its share is currently very small but that will grow," said SMBC Friend Research Center analyst Naoki Yokota.
 "However, they have to overcome hurdles to take a significant share from the big carriers, such as voice calling plans that are not unlimited and thus costing more than what the big carriers offer."

-The government has been criticizing the three carriers for giving consumers little choice over data plans, although they have held back from taking action until now.
+The government has been criticising the three carriers for giving consumers little choice over data plans, although they have held back from taking action until now.

 "Carriers like SoftBank that don't widely offer their network to MVNOs like DoCoMo may begin to do so more to prevent losing their customers to MVNOs," said Mitsubishi Research Institute Inc chief consultant Naoki Nishikado.